Velim73285-Star/Velim73285-Star.GitHub.io/_posts/2025-11-09-First-Module.md

 ---
 layout: post
 title: Launch into Computing
-subtitle: Details about the module
+subtitle: Each post has a subtitle
 categories: Module for Data Science
 tags: [Github, Modules]
 ---